Find out more

 - Incorporate diversity awareness training for committee board members and volunteers.

-- Connect with other local groups who have a reputation of being inclusive to seek advice on how to run and adapt sessions and activities that make LGBT+ people feel more comfortable and confident.
+- Connect with other local groups who have a reputation of being inclusive to seek advice on how to run and adapt sessions and activities that make LGBTQ+ people feel more comfortable and confident.

 - Supporting LGBT+ campaigns and events like Stonewall Rainbow Laces, Pride Month, LGBT+ History Month.
 For information see the Pride Sports Website for a calendar of events.

-- Running fundraising events for LGBT+ charities.
+- Running fundraising events for LGBTQ+ charities.

 Marketing and communications are essential mechanisms to help you recruit and retain your people.
-Demonstrating and promoting that you offer an inclusive environment for LGBT+ people is an important way of breaking down barriers and letting people know they can be themselves.
+Demonstrating and promoting that you offer an inclusive environment for LGBTQ+ people is an important way of breaking down barriers and letting people know they can be themselves.
 There are a number of ways you can do this:

 - Ensuring you use diverse imagery on your website, social media pages and marketing materials.